“They’re getting a divorce!?!”

 Because we love people.

-Specifically, we love the people that God has brought into our church family.
+Specifically, the people that God has brought into our church family.
 We also want people to change because we want to see growth.
-We want to see the people around us grow and become the men & women God is calling them to become.
+Furthermore, we want to see the people around us grow and become the men & women God is calling them to become.

 Consider God’s call on Ezekiel as he leads Israel;